Opinion: A huge night for Democrats | KRDO

 Kentucky’s Republican Attorney General Daniel Cameron made Trump’s endorsement a key part of his closing message in the week before Election Day, and Democratic incumbent Andy Beshear won re-election in a state that voted for Trump over Biden in the last presidential election by a margin of 26 percentage points.
 Beshear’s margin of victory in the state was even wider than when he first won his seat in 2019.
 In the 2020 general election, the 2022 midterms and now again in this 2023 off year balloting, general election voters are telling us, in no uncertain terms, that they don’t want MAGA extremism.

-Democrats will win in 2024 by making the election a choice, not just a referendum on the performance of Biden’s performance in office.
+Democrats will win in 2024 by making the election a choice, not just a referendum on Biden’s performance in office.
 They’ll win re-election to the White House and clinch victories across the country by keeping Republicans squarely on the defensive about the most extreme pieces of their agenda.

 One more thing that’s been said before, but is worth repeating: A year is an eternity in politics.
 Just ask every campaign staffer working 14 hour days, seven days a week, or every voter subjected to a seemingly endless barrage of political advertising in the weeks before an election.